ariful2000/test2/README.txt

     FIRST/FOLLOW or FIRST/FIRST conflicts = no
     LL Grammar should pass no recursion (left hand) and disjoint test (pairwise).

-(d)   Its not ambiguous because not same rule for multiple.
+(d)   Its not ambiguous because not same rule for multiple things.

     Production Rules: